 With that said, the 6-9-month-olds are the most fun (if they’ve napped and had a full tummy!).
 They are happy to just sit and smile at you (and they can’t get away).

 BLMOMMY: One thing you’d advise someone just starting in the art?

 On the technical side, I would say to learn to shoot in manual.
-It makes a huge difference to be able to actually control the camera, especially in low light and backlit situations.
+It makes a huge difference to actually control the camera, especially in low-light and backlit situations.

 BLMOMMY: Favorite camera and lens?